 Photo: Clockwise from left: Katherine Pitts, Guadalupe Aguilar, Ken Hochstetler, Angela Moyer and John H. Denlinger discuss membership guidelines.
 Photo by Gordon Houser.

 Meeting Feb.
 28-March 2 in Hesston, Kansas, the Constituency Leaders Council (CLC) looked at the membership guidelines of Mennonite Church USA and responded to possible bylaw changes in anticipation of the MC USA delegate assembly in July.

-Michael Danner, associate executive director for church vitality and engagement, read through the membership guidelines, which became part of the denomination’s bylaws when MC USA formed in 2002.
+Michael Danner, associate executive director for church vitality and engagement, read through the membership guidelines.
 Delegates at the 2015 assembly reaffirmed them, with the stipulation that no changes would be considered for four years.
 He asked CLC members to consider the question, What is the best way for MC USA to discern a process for the future of the guidelines together?

 CLC, which consists of representatives from MC USA area conferences, agencies and racial/ethnic groups, is not a decision-making body but provides the MC USA Executive Board with feedback and recommendations, what Danner called “relational authority.”
 The EB is set to meet in early April.

 Danner noted that “there is a distance between the official teaching positions of MC USA concerning same-sex marriage and the current practices of a growing number of pastors, congregations and conferences.”
 There are people on both sides and many in the middle, he said, and there are many nuances to the discussion.

 He added that congregations and conferences continually ask EB why they don’t enforce the guidelines.
 Others ask when the guidelines will be dropped.
 Both sides are asking when we’ll address the tension between what we believe and what we do.
 “I don’t know of any conference minister that doesn’t deal with this tension,” Danner said.